Alcohol and Drug Abuse and Treatment Statistics in Maryland

 A history of physical, sexual, or psychological abuse often accompanies SUDs in women.
 Mood disorders, such as anxiety or depression, and eating disorders are often associated with alcohol and SUDS as well.
 Addressing these co-occurring issues and SUD treatment in a safe, secure women-only rehab can be beneficial.24

-At a time when teens are bonding more with peers than parents, alcohol and substance use treatment is more effective in teen rehab.
+At a time when teens are bonding more with peers than parents, alcohol and substance use care is more effective in a teen facility.
 It’s geared toward the changes happening in the adolescent brain and psyche.
-Group therapy with fellow teens allows them to share their viewpoints, struggles, and victories with others in the same situation.
 Treatment focuses on their level of development and contributing factors such as family dynamics and childhood trauma.25

-Should I Travel to Maryland for Drug or Alcohol Rehab?
+Should You Travel for Drug and Alcohol Rehab in Maryland?

 Even though receiving treatment in your home state may be more affordable, sometimes traveling to a new place might be a better choice.
-Here are some reasons to consider traveling to Maryland for rehab:
+Here are some reasons to consider traveling to a Maryland drug rehab:

-- Your home state doesn’t offer the treatment you need.
+- Your home state doesn’t offer the care you need

 Alcohol and Drug Laws in Maryland